 Streets & Parks

 The Town of Elloree is lucky to have a thriving Streets and Parks department.
-Willie Kinley heads up the Streets and Parks work for the town.
 The Town works to preserve and enhance the beauty of our community by cleaning the streets and maintaining our town parks.

 Loyns Park, located just inside town limits on Highway 6, is a beautiful nature park.
 Visitors there can admire the abundant foliage and flowers while relaxing on park benches or strolling across the boardwalk bridge.
 Residents and visitors may also enjoy a meal under the picnic shelter or partake of a refreshing drink from the natural spring that pumps out cool, fresh water.